carceneaux/arsano.ninja/content/post/automate-website-with-travis-ci.md

 1. Deploy code to production
 1. Define code to deploy afterwards

 It's important to note that these steps are executed as a **whole**.
-For example, if one the Markdown validation fails - `mdl -r ~MD002,~MD013,~MD033 content/` - Travis-CI will continue to execute the `hugo` command as it's a part of step #3.
+For example, if the Markdown validation fails in step #3 - `mdl -r ~MD002,~MD013,~MD033 content/` - Travis-CI will continue to execute the `hugo` command as it's a part of step #3.
 It will not, however, continue to step #4 and will fail out the build.

 ## Feedback